Anubhav-GEU/Streaming-Platform/readme.md

-# learning backeng by creating a streaming platform;
+# learning backend by creating a streaming platform;